gold-lab/ExInAtor2/README.md

 # Installation

+Estimated time for installation will greatly vary on your network speed and on whether software Like R or Python is installed on your system.

 1. Download all files from Github Repository

 2. Download FASTA for hg19 [from here](https://www.dropbox.com/s/a6vthezotm6iaih/Genome_v19.fasta.gz?dl=0). <b> If running on FASTA files from other sources, make sure it is unmasked (no soft-masked or hard-masked). </b>